Vanshika3003/blazeclan_training/assignments.md

 2. Modify the components created for REST API CRUD Operations on date 28-April-2022 for Handling Errors using Error Boundary
 3. Upload an Image from React App to Node.js REST API and show uploaded Image
     - https://www.devcurry.com/2020/03/mern-stack-javascript-web-application.html

+# Date: 02-May-2022
+1. Modify the Routing App by adding deletecomponent to show record to be deleted.
+Modify the ListDepartmentsComponent  by showing delete button for each row.
+(You can use the 'DataGridComponent' for showing the List)
+    - Make sure that, Locations are fetched from the Department table and shown in the Create and Edit Components
+    - MAke sure that the List will always show Departments data in the sorted order by DeptNo
+2. Modify the Application to show links for Single-Page-Application  as like
+    - Department            Employee
+    - When the Department Link is clicked , show Layout for Department Single Page Application
+    - When the Employee Link is clicked , show Layout for Employee Single Page Application